CSR Tools

 Having explained CSRD in under 100 words, let's now look at who the regulations are relevant for.

-The CSRD, with its strong focus on transparent, consistent and comparable sustainability information, is forcing EU companies to shed more light on their ESG (Environmental, Social, and Governance) efforts.
-Are there comparable reporting requirements in other countries?
+The CSRD, with its strong focus on transparent, consistent and comparable sustainability information, is pushing EU companies to shed more light on their ESG (Environmental, Social, and Governance) efforts.

 Are only German companies affected by the CSRD?

 No, the Corporate Sustainability Reporting Directive is a directive of the EU Commission.
-Accordingly, all companies within the European Union that fulfill certain requirements are affected by the CSRD.
-Large companies in particular, as well as companies on the capital market, will have to disclose their sustainability efforts in future.
-However, the CSRD can also be relevant for small and medium-sized enterprises (SMEs) in the EU if they exceed two of the three defined criteria for turnover, balance sheet total and number of employees.
+Accordingly, all companies within the European Union that fulfill the requirements are affected by the CSRD.
+Large companies in particular, as well as companies on the capital market, will have to disclose their sustainability efforts.
+The CSRD can also be relevant for small and medium-sized enterprises (SMEs) in the EU if they are part of the supply chain of an obligated company.

 • a large or listed EU subsidiary; or